Configuring the Canada Post module

 Oversized: - Indicates whether the parcel is oversized or not.
 If parcel dimensions have been provided, then this element will be automatically determined (as either true or false) based on the parcel dimensions (regardless of whether you include a value for the “oversized” element field).
 However, if no dimensions are provided, then you can specify that a parcel is oversized (or not) using this element.

-Please note that currently X-Cart’s Canada Post module does not support the use of package dimensions (Package length, Package width and Package height) for rate calculation and for splitting a single order into multiple packages; only the Pakage maximum weight value and the weight of the products in the order are taken into account.
+Please note that currently X-Cart’s Canada Post addon does not support the use of package dimensions (Package length, Package width and Package height) for rate calculation and for splitting a single order into multiple packages; only the Pakage maximum weight value and the weight of the products in the order are taken into account.

 The settings in this section allow you to specify the default option values for your Canada Post shipments.